This post has been updated as of May 2019

 Use a real name in the “From” line

-As you create your welcome email, it’s also important to make sure your “from label” is the name of your business, or the name of the person that the subscriber expects to hear from, rather than “email@example.com,” for example.
+As you create your welcome email, it’s also important to make sure your “From” name is the name of your business or the name of the person that the subscriber expects to hear from, rather than “firstname.lastname@example.org,” for example.

-This encourages people to engage with your welcome email, and possibly even respond to you, which sends positive signals to inbox providers like Gmail and Yahoo!
-Mail and helps ensure your future campaigns get delivered to the inbox.
+This encourages people to engage with your welcome email and possibly even respond to you, which is positive for your campaign.

 Personalize the content with the subscriber’s name